infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/dme-arc.md

 Once established on the arc and to be able to follow the curved track keeping the DME distance the same, the aircraft heading would always need to be 90 degrees to the beacon (in nil wind conditions).
-However to fly this and match the radius of turn, the aircraft would need to adopt an angle of bank that varied continuously.
+However to fly this and match the radius of turn, the aircraft would need to adopt an angle of bank that varied continuously due to the effects of wind on the aircraft groundspeed.
 As this is impractical, the best technique is to break the arc up into a series of controlled heading changes instead, cutting slightly across the arc each time.